#4 One-to-One Conflict Resolution

 If you decide to try this at your own place, remember these points.

 1. I would recommend doing some groundwork on healthy and harmful behaviors first, as described in a previous blog.

 2. Everyone needs to be aware of this conflict resolution program - how it works - why it is in place and what the group expectations are for them if asked to engage in a one-to-one resolution conversation.

-3. Each firm, company, office should collectively create its own algorithm to fit their own work culture.
+3. Each firm, company, the office should collectively create its own algorithm to fit its own work culture.
 This creates buy-in or ownership.